-Following the release of iOS 10, many of our game-loving readers noticed that Game Center app is no longer available.
+Many of our game-loving readers complain that Apple’s Game Center app is no longer available on their iPads, iPhones, and iPods.
 And some of us are really upset by this change.

 We liked checking Leaderboards and seeing our friends’ stats across all our games.
 The Game Center app provided great encouragement to revisit and replay games, especially when someone beat out our highest score(s.)

 - 1 Where is my Game Center?
-Video & Details Below.
+Check out our Video (or continue reading)